nathnp/Playdate-Game-and-Save-Backup/README.md

 3. Run the script `./PDBackup.sh` and choose if you want to back up just your saves, or games, or both.

 >[!TIP]
-> The default output will be a zip file, if you want a tar.gz, run `./PDBackup.sh -t`
+> The default output is a zip file, if you want a tar.gz, run `./PDBackup.sh -t`

 ## Scrip is Throwing Error